 These counter-demonstrators are, I gather, anti-Germans.
 This is a movement considered to be left-wing and anti-fascistic, with a commitment to unconditional solidarity with Israel.
 The paradox of the “provocation” I witnessed is that this was the only mention of the “banking=Jews” stereotype I could detect in today’s demonstration, or indeed in all of the Real Democracy Now activities that led up to it in the past half year.
 It seems to me like the anti-Germans were the only ones bringing anti-Semitism into the demonstration.
 It annoys me to no end that they weren’t open to discussion, and this post is my attempt to say what I would have told them if they were willing to listen.

 I recently read a pamphlet titled “The Past Didn’t Go Anywhere”, a fascinating guide to understanding and combatting anti-Semitism targeted at social change activists.
-It can be found online and I highly recommend reading it, especially if you are involved in any kind of movement for social change.
+It can be found online [PDF] and I highly recommend reading it, especially if you are involved in any kind of movement for social change.
 It makes the crucial point that anti-Semitism is:

 “a divide-and-rule strategy that has served to maintain ruling classes, conceal who actually has power, and confuse us about the real systems of oppression that pit us against one another.”

-(Chris Crass, Quoted on the pamphlet website.)
+(Chris Crass, Quoted on a now-defunct website hosting the pamphlet.)